Conceptual-Machines/grammar-school/go/README.md

 ### Engine

 - `NewEngine`: Create a new engine with grammar, DSL instance, and parser
-- `Compile`: Parse and interpret DSL code into Actions
+- `Execute`: Parse and execute DSL code - methods run directly
-- `Execute`: Execute a plan of actions using a Runtime
+- `Stream`: Stream method executions for large programs

 ## Parser Backends